microsoft/pxt-calliope/docs/device/firmware.md

 # Firmware

 Occasionally, changes and improvements to the system software (firmware) on the @boardname@ are needed.
-Updates to the firmware are made by the [micro:bit Education Foundation](http://microbit.org/about).
+Updates to the firmware are made by the [Calliope mini Education Foundation](http://microbit.org/about).

 ## Do I need an update?